13 December, 2019

-Over the last decade Minorities conditions have deteriorated in country.
-The reason is attributed to extremist groups, anti-conversion laws, cow-protection groups, mob lynching, concerns that millions from Assam will be incorrectly left out of NRC (National Register of Citizen) and a denying international NGOs registration.
+Over the last decade Minorities, conditions have deteriorated in the country.
+The reason is attributed to extremist groups, anti-conversion laws, cow-protection groups, mob lynching, concerns that millions from Assam will be incorrectly left out of NRC (National Register of Citizen) and denying international NGOs registration.

 About Citizenship Amendment Bill, 2019

 Note: to know in detail about CAB, click on the link below: